RSana8/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * Tested on Ubuntu 14.04 LTS

 ## Files
-The below files are programs written in C:
+All of the following files are programs written in C:

 | Filename | Description |
 | -------- | ----------- |